bachya/aiolinkding/README.md

 - `title`: the bookmark's title
 - `description`: the bookmark's description
+- `notes`: Markdown notes to add to the bookmark
 - `tag_names`: the tags to assign to the bookmark (represented as a list of strings)
 - `is_archived`: whether the newly-created bookmark should automatically be archived
 - `unread`: whether the newly-created bookmark should be marked as unread